When the creator of the work has something to say about said work, the audience often deems their word as something that follows the canon.

 - Word of God has stated that, if Nightmare Moon had won in the series premiere, then her eternal night would have resulted in all plants and animals dying.
 Later, the season 5 finale "The Cutie Re-Mark" shows a Bad Future where Nightmare Moon did win and has ruled for years, but with no negative effect on the environment.

 - According to Faust, the reason for Luna's season one design (or "Woona" as fans call her) was that she lacked most of her magic at the time.
 She has said it was an on-the-spot explanation and that the writers could explain it some other way.
-Thus far, no writer has tried to, with the IDW comics randomly using her original design at different points, but the show appears to keep to Faust's logic.
+Thus far, no writer has tried to, with the IDW comics randomly using her original design at different points, and the show featuring Luna with little-to-no magic but keeping her redesign and ethereal mane.

 - In season 1, one of the writers stated that all hooved animals were Civilized Animals.
 The show itself hasn't seemed to take note of this.
 While the IDW comics featured sentient deer and there were once plans for an episode featuring deer, the show itself ultimately presents them as just another animal.
 Pigs and giraffes are also Nearly Normal Animals as well.
 The rule seems to be less "all hooved animals, and several mythological creatures, are sentient" and more "all equine, and several mythological creatures, are sentient".